-The maximum number of candidates allowed in a standard classroom for exams in May is 15.
+The maximum number of candidates allowed in a standard classroom for exams in 15.
 In larger auditoriums, or school halls, this number may be increased.

 Candidates will be seated 2 Metres apart from one another during the written and speaking tests.

 We kindly ask that if you wish to withdraw your registration for an exam, please tell us at least 7 days in advance of your first test.